Morphee Production Deployment with Coolify

 # Coolify → Application → Domain → Re-issue Certificate

-2. Backend can't connect to database
+2. Server can't connect to database

-# Check DATABASE_URL format
+# Check MORPHEE_DATABASE_URL format

-# Correct: postgresql://user:pass@host:5432/dbname
+# Correct: postgresql://user:pass@supabase-db:5432/postgres

 # Incorrect: postgres://... (should be postgresql://)

-3. Frontend can't reach backend (CORS)
+3. Frontend can't reach server (CORS)

-# Check CORS_ORIGINS in backend
+# Check MORPHEE_CORS_ORIGINS in server

-docker exec morphee-backend env | grep CORS_ORIGINS
+docker exec <server-container> env | grep MORPHEE_CORS

 # Should include: https://app.morphee.app

-# Redeploy backend
+# Redeploy

 4. WebSocket connection fails